calmesam01/Career-Counseling-System/README.md

 # educational-recommendation-system
-an expert system using artificial intelligence that recommends the user to take courses based on their interests.
+an expert system using Prolog that recommends the user to take courses based on their interests.